drago87/ST-Character-Maker/SillyTavern Character Maker/Visible QR Buttons/New Char.md

 								/setvar key=searchPrivatesFemale {{getvar::characterArchetype}}: {{getvar::characterType}}: {{getvar::temp}}|
 							:}|
 							/elseif (tempPrivateFemale == 'No') {:
-								/buttons labels=["Help me Decide", "Human", "Anthropomorphic\n(Anthropomorphic is a character that combines both human and animal traits, often featuring an animal body with human-like posture, facial expressions, speech, and behavior.)", "Mythfolk\n(Mythfolk is races that mostly looks like humans like Dwarfs, Elves etc...)", "Tauric\n(Tauric are hybrid species with a humanoid upper body and an animal-like lower body, such as centaurs, lamias, and mermaids.)", "Beastkin\n(Beastkin is a character with animal features like ears and tail but otherwise human appearance.)", "Animalistic\n(Animalistic refers to standard animals, fantasy creatures, or monsters that behave and appear primarily as non-human beings, typically walking on all fours and lacking human speech or reasoning.)", "Pokémon", "Digimon", "Android\n(Android is a robot that looks and acts like a Human.)"]
-What type of character are you making? |
+								/buttons labels=["Human", "Anthropomorphic\n(Anthropomorphic is a character that combines both human and animal traits, often featuring an animal body with human-like posture, facial expressions, speech, and behavior.)", "Mythfolk\n(Mythfolk is races that mostly looks like humans like Dwarfs, Elves etc...)", "Tauric\n(Tauric are hybrid species with a humanoid upper body and an animal-like lower body, such as centaurs, lamias, and mermaids.)", "Beastkin\n(Beastkin is a character with animal features like ears and tail but otherwise human appearance.)", "Animalistic\n(Animalistic refers to standard animals, fantasy creatures, or monsters that behave and appear primarily as non-human beings, typically walking on all fours and lacking human speech or reasoning.)", "Pokémon", "Digimon", "Android\n(Android is a robot that looks and acts like a Human.)"]
+What type of female genitalia are you making? |
 								/re-replace find="/(\n\()[\s\S]*$/g" replace="" {{pipe}}|
 								/setvar key=tempFemaleGenitaliaCharacterArchetype {{pipe}}|
 								/re-replace find="/\(.*$/g" replace="" {{getvar::tempFemaleGenitaliaCharacterArchetype}}|